 - 4 H

 - Makes 12 popsicles

-- 2. Warm the water and sugar in a small saucepan over low heat, stirring until the sugar dissolves.
+Warm the water and sugar in a small saucepan over low heat, stirring until the sugar dissolves.
 Bring to a boil and cook until a light syrup forms, about 5 minutes.

-- 3. Dump the fruit in a blender and purée until smooth.
+Dump the fruit in a blender and purée until smooth.
 You may need to do this in 2 batches.
 Strain the purée through a sieve to remove any seeds or large lumps.

-If making sorbet, once the sorbet is thick, serve it immediately or transfer it to a resealable container with a tight-fitting lid and freeze for 2 hours or so to harden slightly.
+If making sorbet, once the sorbet is thick, serve it immediately in dishes or even cocktail glasses or transfer to a resealable container with a tight-fitting lid and freeze for 2 hours or so to harden slightly.

 The popsicles–or the sorbet-is best the same day although it will keep for up to 2 weeks in the freezer.)
 Originally published July 11, 2013.